 Please sign up for your copy of this gratitude journal for kids below.
 By becoming a subscriber you will continue to receive free printables for kids plus regular blog updates.
 Okay, so maybe it’s not completely free.
 The cost?
 Your first name and email address, which I keep confidential.
 Another benefit?
 Your kids will be grateful you signed up!

-The inside pages of this gratitude journal are designed for duplex printing.
+The inside pages of this gratitude journal are designed for duplex (double-sided) printing.
 If your printer does not have duplex capabilities, that’s okay.
 If it does, remember to select the duplex setting.
-Simply print as many of the double sided pages as you like along with the separate cover page, fold all in half and assemble with staples, string or ribbon.
+Simply print as many of the double sided pages as you like, plus the separate cover page.
+Fold all in half and assemble with staples, string or ribbon.